DEVON YURTS Glamping in Style!

 8.

-9. Guests broke the camping stoves frequently and didn't let us know and blamed someone else despite being the only guests at the time.
+9. Guests broke the camping stoves and didn't let us know and blamed someone else despite being the only guests at the time.
 Please listen very carefully to the demonstration on how to use the stoves.
 Please do not force down the lever to engage the gas - this will only engage once the heat dial is off.
 If a stove is broken please advise us as soon as possible so we can fix it or replace it.

-11. Guests let their toddler roam freely without supervision - allowing them into the kitchen unsupervised where they fell off the chair they had climbed onto and hurt their head.
+10. Guests let their toddler roam freely without supervision - allowing them into the kitchen unsupervised where they fell off the chair they had climbed onto and hurt their head.
 Children must be supervised at all times to ensure their safety particularly around the lake and river at the camp.

 12.